asoplata/maurice-2004/README.md

 export PATH=$PATH:/projectnb/<your_project_name>/<your_user_name>/conda_envs
 ```

-3. Now open up a NEW Terminal window
+3. Now open up a NEW Terminal window.
 4. Follow steps 3-5 from the previous section (including installing the Linux library).
 5. Instead of just installing NEURON with `pip install neuron`, instead run `pip install neuron netpyne` to also install NetPyNE.
+6. `cd` to to `netpyne-batch-running` subfolder of this code.
+7. Follow step 8 from the previous section.
-6. `cd` to to `netpyne-batch-running` subfolder of this code, and now you can run the batch job submission and simulation by running `python netpyne_batch.py`!
+8. Now you can run the batch job submission and simulation by running `python netpyne_batch.py`!
 After the jobs complete, you can run `python netpyne_analysis.py` to compare the different simulations!